 For contributors wishing to submit referenced work please use Irish Historical Studies Rules For Contributors.

 Projects under Ireland’s Military Story are developed by utilising multimedia formats including: online articles, digital media, live broadcasts, video production, and web production; ensuring that all ages and demographics are reached; historians, members of the public, Diaspora, students, teachers, and tourists.

-There are currently several projects in production with funding provided by Kildare County Council Heritage Office, Creative Ireland, and Dublin Port Company, the Somme Association/Museum, and the Department of Culture, Heritage and the Gaeltacht.
+There are currently several projects in production with funding and support provided by Kildare County Council Heritage Office, Creative Ireland, Dublin Port Company, the Somme Association/Museum, and the Department of Culture, Heritage and the Gaeltacht.